samanthastevenson/Palmyra_RAPID_2014-16/README.md

 - temperature_aqd_dailyavg.m: Plots daily averages of temperature from all Aquadopp sensors.
 Used in Supplementary Figure S3.
 - temperature_sbe37_dailyavg.m: Plots daily averages of temperature from all SBE37 sensors.
 Used in Supplementary Figure S3.
 - temperature_sbe56_dailyavg.m: Plots daily averages of temperature from all SBE56 sensors.
 Used in Supplementary Figure S3.
+- aqdvel_wbathy.m: Plots arrows corresponding to Aquadopp current velocities, superimposed on high-resolution Palmyra bathymetry.
+Used in Supplementary Figure S7.
 - rainvsalinity.m: Plots rainfall versus salinity for Palmyra.
 Used in Supplementary Figure S8.

 _Coral mini-core data I/O and calculation of SST contribution to coral d18O_: